Villanova hits 15 3s to knock off upstart North Texas 84-61

 BIG PICTURE

-North Texas: Hamlet, a senior, exited late in the game with the rest of North Texas’ starters and got a standing ovation from the Mean Green fans in attendance and a hug from coach Grant McCasland.
+North Texas: Hamlet, a senior, exited late in the game with the rest of North Texas’ starters.
+He got a standing ovation from the Mean Green fans in attendance and a hug from McCasland.

+“I don’t have nothing to hang my head over,” Hamlet said.
+“As I look back, when I first came here, UNT was No. 7 in Conference USA.
+We went from 7 to 1 to a championship.”

 Villanova: In Gillespie’s place, Chris Arcidiacono — whose brother, Ryan, was the Most Outstanding Player of Villanova’s 2016 Final Four — has moved into the starting lineup.